WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

 ## Global state

 **Global state** in the Interactivity API refers to global data that can be accessed and modified by any interactive block on the page.
-It serves as a shared information hub, allowing different parts of your application to communicate and stay in sync.
+It serves as a shared information hub, allowing different parts of your blocks to communicate and stay in sync.
 Global state is the ideal mechanism for exchanging information between blocks, regardless of their position in the DOM tree.

 You should use global state when:

 -   You need to share data between multiple blocks that are not directly related in the DOM hierarchy.
--   You want to maintain a single source of truth for certain data across your entire application.
+-   You want to maintain a single source of truth for certain data across all your blocks.
 -   You're dealing with data that affects multiple parts of your UI simultaneously.
 -   You want to implement features that are global for the page.